Psychological Healing

 Holy Matrimony

-And the priest must teach the people that marriage heals nothing.
-Sexual activity which is open to procreation between a man and a woman within the indissoluble bond of Holy Matrimony and family is an act of service to God in raising children.
-In Holy Matrimony, as Saint Paul said, the woman must be submissive to her husband—as the Church must be submissive to Christ—and the man must love his wife as Christ loves His Church.
+Furthermore, the priest must teach the people that sexual activity which is open to procreation between a man and a woman within the indissoluble bond of Holy Matrimony and family is an act of service to God in raising children, and that, more often than not, sexuality in marriage is defiled with lust.

 Holy Matrimony, then, is a special sort of ministry, a reflection of Christ Himself.
 And so, what does a priest, who performs all ministries, who formally represents Christ Himself to everyone, need with marriage?
-I can’t see anything that a real priest would possibly need.
-And neither did Pope John Paul II—which is why he declared the celibacy of the priesthood a subject not open to debate.
+Well, there isn’t anything that a real priest would possibly need (other than an “excuse” to engage in lust himself)—which is why Pope John Paul II declared the celibacy of the priesthood a subject not open to debate.

 And so, there is nothing to debate.